 Hey!
 Now that we’ve gotten your attention with our greenwash-y, SEO-friendly title (thanks, Google), you should know that while there’s no such thing as “eco-friendly” liquid hand soap, here’s what to be wise on when you’re shopping so you can pick the best option for you, the planet, and the people making your stuff.

-The past year and a half of COVID life has taught us many things, the least existential of which is to wash our damn hands.
+COVID life has taught us many things, the least existential of which is to wash our damn hands.
 Hand soap has become an increasingly important personal care product to keep on every sink basin.